markround/nkp-cluster-cleaner/docs/helm.md

 <img src="/docs/cron.png" width="400">

 ### Redis/Valkey
 The application uses a Redis-compatible database to store analytics data and track notifications to avoid duplicate alerts.
-The default settings will create a Valkey (Redis-compatible fork) StatefulSet for you, but if you have an alternative Redis-compatible service you wish to use, you can set the following values:
+The default settings will deploy a Valkey (Redis-compatible fork) StatefulSet for you, but if you have an alternative Redis-compatible service you wish to use, you can set the following values:

 ```yaml
 # Disable the bundled Valkey